NVE/ebm/docs/source/heating_systems/index.rst

 Heating systems is the link from the computed *energy need* to *energy use*. *Energy need* states what the building requires in terms of space heating, non-substitutable electrical use and hot tap water.
 Heating systems assigns specific heating technologies to meet the energy demand of space heating and hot tap water.
-Various heating technologies have different efficiencies and energy carriers which then gives an *energy use*.
+Various heating technologies have different efficiencies and energy products which then gives an *energy use*.

 A combination of different heating systems can be assigned to each building category and each age group.
 It is also possible to do it on
 an aggregated level, like treating all non-residental area the same way.
 For instance, X % of the house area use only direct resistance heating to heat the home, while Y % of the house area